 With Hacker, you’re buying a reference that will belong on your bookshelf throughout college.
 It is an investment.
 We won’t read Hacker cover to cover.
 In fact, there is a lot of it that we won’t work with.
 But it’s a reference for you.

 Other readings will be available through the use of online search tools and through the UNE library.

 Marking Your Texts

 You need to mark your texts in this class.
 Engaged, academic readers and writers mark their texts.
-The bookstore will take back your marked book even if you are only renting it.
-(I’ve checked with the manager on multiple occasions.)
-If you’re afraid to write in your book because of what you learned about “school property” in high school, you need to find a way to confront that fear and get over it.
+If you’re afraid to write in your book because of what you learned about “school property” in high school, you need to confront that fear and get over it – NOW!

 Academic Integrity (including Plagiarism)